 Indoor Kids Games to Kill Their Boredom

-Kids will love to play with maze formed by the leftover cardboard tubes of toilet paper, paper towels, and aluminum foils.
-Stick these cardboard tubes to the wall to form a maze where you can roll marbles through it.
+Kids will love to play with a maze formed by the leftover cardboard tubes of toilet paper, paper towels, and aluminum foils.
+Stick these cardboard tubes to the wall to form a maze where you can roll marbles through them.

 2. Building a Fort

-You can engage kids indoor making a fort of pillows, chairs, cardboard boxes, blankets and anything else you can use to form a fort.
+You can engage kids indoors by making a fort of pillows, chairs, cardboard boxes, blankets, and anything else you can use to form a fort.
 Kids will love to play inside their small fort.